Which place is cheaper, Chattanooga or Columbus?

 Both Chattanooga and Columbus are popular destinations to visit in the spring with plenty of activities.

 In April, Columbus is generally cooler than Chattanooga.
-Temperatures in Columbus average around 54°F (12°C), and Chattanooga stays around 62°F (17°C).
+Daily temperatures in Columbus average around 54°F (12°C), and Chattanooga fluctuates around 62°F (17°C).

 It's quite sunny in Chattanooga.
 Columbus usually receives less sunshine than Chattanooga during spring.
 Columbus gets 200 hours of sunny skies, while Chattanooga receives 243 hours of full sun in the spring.